Baghdad (EP)

-Baghdad is a 7-inch EP, released by American punk rock band The Offspring on May 15, 1991.
+Baghdad is a 7-inch EP, released by American punk rock band the Offspring in August 1991.
 It is currently out of print, but sold 3000 copies within one week of its release.
-Although Baghdad has never been reissued on CD in its entirety, the title track, "Baghdad", was included on the Rock Against Bush, Vol. 1 compilation from Fat Wreck Chords.
+Although Baghdad has never been reissued on CD in its entirety, the title track, "Baghdad", a re-recorded version of "Tehran" from the band's debut studio album, was included on the Rock Against Bush, Vol. 1 compilation from Fat Wreck Chords.
 The band's official website does not list Baghdad in the discography.